 As of May 2017, there were 3,097 CILA locations around the State.
 Over one-third of all CILAs are located in Cook County.
 Ninety-two of the 102 counties in Illinois have some service level for CILAs.
 The sites served approximately 10,000 individuals.
-Appendix F provides the number of CILA sites by CILA provider as of May 9, 2017.
+Exhibit 1-3 illustrates the number of CILA sites in each county.
+Additionally, Appendix F provides the number of CILA sites by CILA provider as of May 9, 2017.